Compact 3D Gaussian Splatting For Dense Visual SLAM

 In this section, we present our experimental results on three different datasets.
 We evaluate the camera pose estimation, the 3D Gaussian reconstruction, and the real-time performance and memory usage of different SLAM systems.

-\textbf{Camera tracking results.} In Tab. \ref{tab:replica} \ref{tab:scannet} \ref{tab:tum}, we compare our method with other SOTA methods on camera pose estimation on different datasets.
+\textbf{Camera Tracking Results.} In Tab. ~\ref{tab:replica}, Tab.~\ref{tab:scannet}, Tab.~\ref{tab:tum}, we compare our method with other SOTA methods on camera pose estimation on different datasets.
 Best results are highlighted as first, second, and third.
-On the synthetic dataset Replica~\cite{replica}, we can see that we successfully reduce the trajectory error over the GS-based SLAM system (SplaTAM~\cite{splatam}) and achieve more accurate and robust pose estimation, shown in Tab. \ref{tab:replica}.
+On the synthetic dataset Replica~\cite{replica}, we can see that we successfully reduce the trajectory error over the GS-based SLAM system and achieve more accurate and robust pose estimation, shown in Tab. \ref{tab:replica}.
+This is thanks to our improved tracking method, which additionally uses ICP loss to enhance the association of 3D Gaussian ellipsoids.
 The ScanNet dataset is a real-world dataset that has poor depth sensor information with high motion blur on RGB images.
+So, relatively, the implicit-based dense SLAM method has an inherent disadvantage in the ScanNet scenes.
 In Tab.~\ref{tab:scannet}, our method performs better than the GS-based SLAM system and similarly to the previous NeRF-based SLAM systems.
 In Tab.~\ref{tab:tum}, we present the experimental results on TUM RGB-D datasets.
 We can see that our approach still outperforms other GS-based or NeRF-based methods, and the trajectory error has nearly \textbf{10\%} reduction.
-Our experiments demonstrate the effectiveness of our proposed reprojection loss, which can still improve the pose estimation accuracy with a number of Gaussian ellipsoids removed.
+Our experiments demonstrate the effectiveness of our proposed icp loss, which can still improve the pose estimation accuracy with a number of Gaussian ellipsoids removed.